The Sounds (TV series)

 The Sounds is a Canadian-New Zealand coproduced television mystery drama series that premiered on Acorn TV and CBC Television in 2020.
 The series stars Matt Whelan and Rachelle Lefevre as Tom and Maggie Cabbott, a Canadian couple who move to the Pelorus Sound / Te Hoiere region of New Zealand to escape family drama, only for Tom to go missing.
 The series was created by New Zealand writer Sarah-Kate Lynch, and directed by Peter Stebbings.
 It is a coproduction of South Pacific Pictures and Shaftesbury Films.

-The series premiered in September 2020 on Acorn TV and Neon, and on October 5, 2020 on CBC Television.
+The series premiered on September 3, 2020 on Acorn TV and Neon, and on October 5, 2020 on CBC Television.